 Do I need a visa to travel to Bolivia?

-While most countries do not require a visa to visit Bolivia, you will need a visa in advance if you are travelling from the United States.
+While most countries do not require a visa to visit Bolivia, you will need a visa in advance if you are traveling from the United States.
 Start this process as soon as you decide on your dates, up to six months in advance.
 The following countries do not require visas: United Kingdom, Switzerland, South Africa, New Zealand, Netherlands, Ireland, Germany, Canada, Belgium, and Australia.

 Is tipping customary in Bolivia?